atlassian/redis-dump-restore/README.md

 instance of the client yourself.
 Make sure to set `return_buffers` and/or `detect_buffers` to `true` (see [docs](https://www.npmjs.com/package/redis#overloading)) so that we get [Buffer](https://nodejs.org/api/buffer.html) instances from the client.
 This is required because otherwise binary data is corrupted.
+Use 1.0.0+ version of the `redis` library - previous versions have bugs in `detect_buffers` handling.

 ## Dependencies